apastel/ytmusic-deleter/README.md

 [![Discord](https://img.shields.io/discord/1156973782741827686?logo=discord)](https://discord.gg/8TCX6Q8hrh)

 YTMusic Deleter is an installable program for performing batch delete operations on your YouTube Music library, since currently there is no built-in option to do this.
-This tool is faster than browser-based / Javscript-based tools because it uses the YouTube Music API to make rapid requests against your library instead of doing the deletion manually in your browser.
 It also has additional features for playlist management, like sorting and removing duplicates.
+This tool is faster than browser-based tools because it uses the YouTube Music API to make rapid requests against your library instead of doing the deletion manually in your browser.

 If this project helped you and you want to thank me, you can <a href="https://www.buymeacoffee.com/jewbix.cube">get me a beer!</a>